 “Having concerns about vaccinating your children is understandable; there is a lot of conflicting information being shared.
 That’s why it’s important to ask your doctor about any concerns you may have to better understand the safety and importance of vaccines,” says Dr. Allison Schuessler, a pediatrician at Geisinger Selinsgrove –Pediatrics.

 1. Vaccines cause autism –One argument is that vaccines cause autism spectrum disorders (ASD).
 However, studies show that there is no link between vaccines and ASD.
 A common misconception revolves around a vaccine ingredient, thimerosal, a mercury-based preservative.

-Since 2003, nine CDC-funded or conducted studies have found no link between vaccines with thimerosal and ASD.
+Since 2003, nine Centers for Disease Control-funded or conducted studies have found no link between vaccines with thimerosal and ASD.
 Additionally, no links have been found between ASD and other vaccine ingredients.